We usually have biases about where our brands came from, and who can blame shooters?

 Another common criticism from reviews is the low eye relief.
 You’ll have to keep your eyes close to the scope to see.

+I was fortunate not to get hit with recoil this time, but it still wasn’t enough.
 At best, that can make hunting with it a hassle.

-CenterPoint Scope Recommendations
+CenterPoint Scope Models and Recommendations

 If you want to see the best the CenterPoint line offers, here are their top three scopes.